Table of Contents

 Traveling on business can take many forms.
 Individuals may be traveling to meetings, to exhibitions to make sales calls to customers.
 There are also a lot of occasions when a high amount of groups of people travel individually, or together, to take part in a conference or corporate.

-1. Event and Conference Travel
+1. Event and Conference Travel: Networking Like a Pro

 Many companies send their employees to corporate events and conferences.
 Conference attendees may attend seminars and workshops, as well as organized meals or networking sessions.
 These events are meant to offer professional learning and development while facilitating networking with peers, potential clients, and service providers.